theartofcomputerprogramming/meetup/README.md

 Two programs that print output complete our introduction to **MMIX**.
 This lets us tackle basic algorithms and data structures from Chapters 2 and 5 right away.
 We'll swing back at some point to cover the few remaining **MMIX** features like subroutines and coroutines as needed.

 We'll first look at the requisite "Hello World" program.
 It's short and sweet.
-Then there's a program to compute some small primes and print them in a table.
+Then there's a program to compute small primes and print them in a table.
 It introduces some interesting features of **MMIX** assembly like local symbols and symbolic expressions.

-After the break, we'll do some exercises and step through the programs in the MMIX Visual Dbeugger (https://mmix.cs.hm.edu/mmixvd)
+After the break, we'll do some exercises and step through the programs in the MMIX Visual Debugger (https://mmix.cs.hm.edu/mmixvd)

 **Note on MMIX and MIX**